SMK-008/ICS3203-CAT2-Assembly--Kitonga-Sammy-Musangi-148224-./README.md

 - After running the above commands above, you are prompted to enter a number.
 - If you enter a negative number, the program returns "NEGATIVE" as output in the terminal.
 - If you enter a positive number i.e number greater than zero, the program returns "POSITIVE" as the output in the terminal.
-- If you enter 0 , the program returns "ZERO" as the output in the terminal.

 #### Challenge
+- The main difficulty here was properly using jumps and conditional statements  to handle different cases i.e (Positive or Negative).

 ### Task 2- Array Manipulation with Looping and Reversal (6 Marks)
 ```
 cd Task2_ArrayManipulation
-nasm -f elf32 task2.asm -o task2.o -g
+nasm -f elf64 task2.asm -o task2.o -g
-ld -m elf_i386 task2.o -o task2
+ld -m task2.o -o task2
 ./task2

 ```
 #### Challenge
+- I kept having issues with getting segmentation faults as output in the terminal which was a bit frustrating

 ### Task 3- Modular Program with Subroutines for Factorial Calculation (4 Marks)